Christine Abrahams Gallery: Renamed Christine Abrahams Gallery

-In December 1982 Axiom gallery closed, and with Abrahams as director, was eponymously renamed the 'Christine Abrahams Gallery', reopening on 12 February 1983.
-It showed a broad spectrum of visual arts by contemporary, including photography, by architects, and craftspeople and indigenous artists, including jewellers, ceramicists and furniture makers.
+In December 1982 Axiom gallery closed, and with Abrahams as director, was eponymously renamed the Christine Abrahams Gallery, reopening on 12 February 1983.
+It showed a broad spectrum of visual arts by contemporary artists, including photography, by architects, and craftspeople and indigenous artists, including jewellers, ceramicists and furniture makers.
 Stuart Gerstman Gallery opened next door at number 29 in April 1983.
 In 1987 Christine's son Guy Abrahams joined her as co-director of the gallery.

-The building had been converted in 1980 from a clothing factory by the architect of Abrahams' own 1982 Brighton residence, Daryl Jackson, who designed Abrahams own house in Beaumaris, preserved the industrial aesthetic of exposed trusses, bare concrete floors and steel roller-door.
-Jackson himself exhibited at the gallery in April 1984, showing drawings and models for a 'more humane' neo-industrial style.
+The building had been converted in 1980 from a clothing factory by the architect of Abrahams' own 1982 Brighton residence, Daryl Jackson, who designed Abrahams' own house in Beaumaris, preserved the industrial aesthetic of exposed trusses, bare concrete floors and steel roller-door.
+Jackson himself exhibited at the gallery in April 1984, showing drawings and models for a "more humane" neo-industrial style.
 Critic Robert Rooney described the renovation as "spacious and well-planned, and an ideal setting for...large paintings."
-The configuration of the gallery with a smaller space to the left of the main gallery allowed for shows of smaller 'works on paper' (usually drawings, photographs, or prints) simultaneously with shows usually of larger paintings or sculpture.
-The gallery was recommended in 1994 as a favourite by Susan Fereday, then director of the Centre for Contemporary Photography and Merryn Gates director of the Ian Potter Museum of Art, University of Melbourne.
+The configuration of the gallery, with a smaller space to the left of the main gallery, allowed for shows of smaller works on paper (usually drawings, photographs, or prints) simultaneously with shows usually of larger paintings or sculpture.
+The gallery was recommended in 1994 as a favourite by Susan Fereday, then director of the Centre for Contemporary Photography, and Merryn Gates, director of the Ian Potter Museum of Art, University of Melbourne.